VTUMihail1/InstaConnect/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `https://github.com/VTUMihail1/InstaConnect/blob/master/LICENSE.txt` for more information.
+See - [InstaConnect License](https://github.com/VTUMihail1/InstaConnect/blob/master/LICENSE.txt) for more information.
 Feel free to use and modify the code as needed for your own purposes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>